oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelPython_GPU_numba-dpex_Genetic_Algorithm/README.md

 ## Key Implementation Details

 This sample code is implemented for GPUs using Python.
 The sample assumes you have numba-dpex installed inside a Conda environment, similar to what is installed with the Intel® Distribution for Python*.

->**Note**: Read *[Get Started with the Intel® Distribution for Python*](https://www.intel.com/content/www/us/en/developer/articles/technical/get-started-with-intel-distribution-for-python.html)* to find out how you can achieve performance gains through Intel optimizations.

 The sample tutorial contains one Jupyter Notebook and one Python script.
 You can use either.